visulate/visulate-for-oracle/docs/index.md

 </div>

 ### On-Premises to Cloud migration
 Document and analyze on-premises environments prior to migration.
 Evaluate proprietary feature usage in each database.
-Identify "lift and shift" projects vs candidates for conversion to microservices or other database engines.
+Identify "lift and shift" projects and candidates for conversion to microservices or other database engines.
 Download the DDL for refactoring.
 Find direct and indirect dependencies for objects in microservice candidates.

 ### Re-write PL/SQL for the cloud
 Examine custom PL/SQL and other database related program logic in stored procedures, packages and triggers.
 Extract SQL statements and business logic.
 Rewrite in other languages.